-Michelle researches in international law and human rights law.
-Her research is specifically concerned with state power and violence.
+Michelle researches in international law and human rights law and is interested in state power and violence.
 She writes about histories and practices of torture as well as the prohibition of torture and other forms of ill-treatment.
 Michelle is also interested in conflict, counter-terrorism and states of emergency from historical, theoretical and human rights perspectives.
-She employs an 'anxious critique' of rights and her research is particularly informed by continental philosophy and critical theory.
+Her research is particularly informed by continental philosophy and critical theory.
 Michelle's first monograph, The Prohibition on Torture in Exceptional Circumstances, was published with Cambridge University Press in 2013.
 She is now working on a Leverhulme funded project entitled: the political theology of torture.
 Michelle is also interested in discourses around human rights and is the co-editor (with Drywood and Hughes) of Human Rights in the Media: Fear and Fetish (Routledge, 2019), examining the representation of human rights in the media in the context of the UK Human Rights Act repeal debates.

 In 2016, Michelle was an expert on the EU-Vietnam Strategic Dialogue on the United Nations Convention Against Torture implementation process.
 In the past, she has held visiting fellowships at the Irish Centre for Human Rights, NUI, Galway (2019), the Centre for Human Rights and Legal Pluralism, McGill University (2016), and the University of Iowa Center for Human Rights State-Wide Outreach Initiative (2015).
 She has also been visiting faculty at the Siracusa International Institute for Criminal Justice and Human Rights (2018) and a visiting lecturer at the University of Nanterre (2017).
 Before joining the School of Law and Social Justice, Michelle held the National University of Ireland EJ Phelan Postgraduate Fellowship in International Law and was based at the Irish Centre for Human Rights.
 Michelle was a teaching fellow at the European Inter-University Centre for Human Rights and Democratisation in 2008/9.
 Michelle has also worked for Amnesty International, Irish Section and Physicians for Human Rights, Israel.